tytydraco/yessleep/out/I_woke_up_in_the_middle_of_the_night_and_found_a_note_that_I_dont_remember_writing_.md

 “SOMEONE IS IN MY FUCKING HOUSE” I screamed to myself in my head

-I needed to do something, I wasn't just scared anymore, I also didn't understand a damn thing about what was going on anymore but I needed to do something and quickly.
+I needed to do something, I wasn't just scared anymore, I didn't understand a damn thing about what was going on anymore, but I needed to do something and quickly.
 Firstly, I couldn't turn on the light, otherwise it wouldn't show where I was.
 But I also couldn't stand still and do nothing, it was inevitable to show some sign of movement, the most important thing was that the movements were subtle.

 There was a lot of confusion, what anomalies?
 A person in my house? what email was that? what port did the email refer to?